+Beyond the Personality

-Beyond the Personality: the beginner's guide to enlightenment is based on the experience of enlightened individuals living and working as ordinary people in and around London.
+is based on the experience of enlightened individuals living and working as ordinary people in and around London.
 They have pooled their experience to provide this teaching, so that others can know the benefits of enlightenment.

 This book tackles the opportunity created by the current explosion of interest in enlightenment, through the use of secular language and imagery to explore issues which are normally the province of religions.